gratipay/finances/README.md

 account names (this affects all month files for the year).
 Once a year is closed, we mustn't edit it at all, apart from comments.

-It's always okay to add comments.
+It's always okay to add or clarify comments.

 ### Style